DevSrijit/CodeGPT/README.md

 # CodeGPT
-A ChatGPT powered discord support bot for the codeday.org community discord server/
+A ChatGPT powered discord support bot for the codeday.org community discord server.